GaryHDA/module_one/README.md

 5. More efficient use of builtin methods
 6. Add an API

-This works is my own and I am sharing it with you. (but I wouldn't use it just yet)
+This work is my own and I am sharing it with you. (but I wouldn't use it just yet)

 ### Contributing
 All work contribtutions are well recieved, specifically: